DPBayes/jax-chacha-prng/README.md

 pip install .[compatible-jax]
 ```

-JAX-ChaCha-PRNG is currently known to work reliably with JAX versions 0.2.12 - 0.3.25 .
+The latest version of JAX-ChaCha-PRNG is currently known to work reliably with JAX versions 0.4.1 - 0.4.14 .
 We regularly check the compatible version range, but do not expect new versions of JAX to be immediately tested.

 ## Versioning